nhm38/ECE4960/lab10-page.md

 ### Closed Loop Control
-Design a simple controller in your Jupyter notebook to perform a closed-loop obstacle avoidance.
-By how much should the virtual robot turn when it is close to an obstacle?
-At what linear speed should the virtual robot move to minimize/prevent collisions?
-Can you make it go faster?
-How close can the virtual robot get to an obstacle without colliding?
-Does your obstacle avoidance code always work?
-If not, what can you do to minimize crashes or (may be) prevent them completely?

 {% include youtube.html video="_n7_P5aUJ-Y" %}

 To avoid obstacles, I have the robot first backup when it senses it's a certain distance from a wall then turn 60 degrees.
-When the robot at 0.5 m/s and tries to detect wall from 0.1 m out, the robot crashes.
+When the robot moves at 0.5 m/s and tries to detect wall from 0.1 m out, the robot crashes.
+I found that increasing the detected distance to  0.25 m allowed the robot to act accordingly when it was moving at 0.5 m/s.

 {% include youtube.html video="WMkLFR6fe2o" %}